Auburn Valley YMCA

 West Seattle Fauntleroy YMCA

-In this recreational youth volleyball league, players learn the fundamentals of volleyball, sportsmanship, teamwork and healthy habits while sharpening skills like spiking, setting and serving, practicing drills and having fun.
-This league is open to all genders.
-Teams practice once per week and play at least six games per season against other teams, including home games and games against other YMCAs in the region.
-All teams are led by volunteer coaches.
+In this recreational youth flag football league, players learn the fundamentals of flag football, sportsmanship, teamwork and healthy habits while sharpening skills, practicing drills and having fun.
+Flag football means there is no contact or tackling.
+All genders are invited to play!
+Teams practice once per week and play games on the weekend against other Ys in the region.
+Sign up to volunteer as a coach.

 How you can help: